revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Boot.md

 <blockquote>

-`@RestController` is a convenience annotation for creating Restful controllers.
-It is a specialization of @Component and is autodetected through classpath scanning.
-It adds the @Controller and @ResponseBody annotations.
-It converts the response to JSON or XML.
+`@RestController` is a convenience annotation for creating Restful controllers.It is a specialization of @Component and is autodetected through classpath scanning.It adds the @Controller and @ResponseBody annotations.It converts the response to JSON or XML.

 </blockquote>